HISMalawi/Demographics-Data-Exchange/README.md

 # README

 DDE stands for Demographics Data Exchange.
 It was written in Ruby on Rails.
 Its main purpose is to manage patient IDs.
-It was built by Baobab Health and Partners in Health in Malawi, Africa.
+It was built by Baobab Health Trust.

 ===================================================================================================================

 REQUIREMENTS

 ===================================================================================================================

 Below are some simple steps to follow when you want to setup DDE.

 Requirements

 Ruby 2.5.0

 Rails 5.2.0

 MySQL

 CouchDB

 ===================================================================================================================